 Al had a great deal of difficulty getting the MGTD pickup registered in California.
 It appears that the California DMV could not decide if it was a pickup or a roadster.
 He tried to get it registered as a pickup but the DMV stated it did not meet the minimum weight requirements.
 Al then tried to register it again as roadster but the DMV pointed out that it looked like a pickup truck.
 Al remembers; Finally, I pointed out the bed cover, promised to NEVER EVER haul anything so much as a broom in back and they relented.
 So, I guess it is still a ROADSTER.

-After Al moved to Santa Barbara in 1963, he found he was not using the truck and subsequently sold it (through Mike Goodman?) to the son of the owner of the Tiny Naylor restaurant chain in Los Angeles.
+After Al moved to Santa Barbara in 1963, he found he was not using the truck and subsequently sold it (through Mike Goodman?) to the son of the owner of the Tiny Naylor's restaurant chain in Los Angeles.
 I think he was using it to service their vending machines, stated Al. One day it got rear ended and the bed was rebuilt with an opening tailgate.
 Later on, the car changed hands several times and went to pot.
 I received a call from Mike Goodman suggesting that I buy it back.
 Once is enough to restore anything, so I called my good friend Jim Bigler and TOLD HIM HE WAS GOING TO BUY the pickup!, remembered Al. Jim hemmed and hawed and said he did not want another vehicle, etc. etc. but Al prevailed and nearly forced him into buying it.
 At this time it was pretty much in need of another restoration.

-In 1977 Al Moss coerced Jim Bigler of Commonwealth Classic Cars was into buying it for his growing MG business.
+In 1977 Al Moss coerced Jim Bigler of Commonwealth Classic Cars into buying it for his growing MG business.
 Jim purchased the pickup and a complete restoration was started, including new lettering in the old Moss Motors style designating the new owners business.
 Jim was planning on going to GoF XXIV, his first East Coast GoF, and wanted to go in style with the TD pickup as his masthead.

 The entire restoration took place in less than two weeks.
 I concentrated on the body work, painting with white Dupont Imron enamel, and assembly, stated Chris.
 Tim Cane did the engine and transmission, and Evelyn Bigler did the softgoods.